1738Creations/streaming-bot-billboard_hot_100_comp/README.md

 I KNOW... that dynamically updating the HTML and CSS in the way I have is very bad.
 It was the simplest way I could think of without using a ton of external libraries.
 The idea is to keep these bots simple so an average streamer can figure them out.

+The Billboard Hot 100 data is apparently available from Billboard.
+They hang it out there.
+The first link I found was on some dodgy looking website, but the data seems to be correct.
+I validated a couple of entries.
+I've had to convert it from an insanely chaotic csv to a well ordered JSON.
+It's not sorted by date (ascending) and song ranks (ascending).

 Twitch doesn't fully support whispers, Mixer does.
 I created a new Twitch account and 3 days later I was still unable to send whispers.
 Apparently this is intentional as some form of anti-spam?
 It's ridiculous and greatly reduces the viability of this game.
 There's a Twitch script regardless.